-The Texas Department of State Health Services, which is the licensing agent for public camps, is now requiring new criteria for camp workers.
+The Texas Department of State Health Services, which is the licensing agent for youth camps, is now requiring new criteria for camp workers.
 This new law requires any adult who has contact with children at camp to be screened for criminal and sex offender records.
 In addition, the adults are also required to take a one hour training course and pass a test regarding child protection and reducing the risk of child abuse and molestation.
 This new law applies to all state licensed youth camps, and is meant for the safety and protection of the children.
 You may view these requirements here .

 Statistics show that many child molesters are known and trusted by their victims.
 Many molesters seek out situations and atmospheres where they are trusted and accepted by those around them, such as the local church.
 They could even disguise themselves as the ideal children or youth worker in churches or other similar organizations.
 Although our camp has been fortunate to have no such incident reported to date, we must be aware of how molesters work and do everything within our power to protect the children that God has entrusted to us.

 The best way to deter abuse from happening at our camps is to develop an environment that puts the offender, rather than the child, at risk.
 An adequate screening process, proper supervision and accountability will discourage this type of offender.

 The one hour training course informs all the adults of the effects of child abuse, the methods of operation of child molesters, the signs and symptoms of abuse to watch for and the proper method for reporting abuse.
 The course also focuses on ways for adults to guard against any situation that could put themselves at risk for accusation.